Agungvpzz/Survival-Analysis/README.md

    - Develop Explainable Reporting Interfaces: Generate human-readable summaries of why a specific customer is flagged as high-risk, making the model outputs interpretable for both technical and non-technical teams.

 3. Deploy Real-Time Churn Monitoring and Intervention Tools
-   - Build Interactive Survival Dashboards: Visualize real-time survival curves, churn probabilities, and hazard scores—segmented by tenure, contract type, internet service, and other key attributes.
+   - Build Interactive Survival Dashboards: Visualize real-time survival curves, churn probabilities, and hazard scores, with segmentation by tenure, contract type, internet service, and other key attributes.
    - Enable Smart Alerts for Proactive Retention: Implement automated alert systems to flag high-risk customers early in their tenure, enabling timely and personalized retention actions.
    - Integrate Risk Scoring into CRM Workflows: Push hazard scores and churn flags directly into CRM systems or customer service dashboards to assist agents in prioritizing outreach and tailoring retention offers.
    - Track Intervention Outcomes: Monitor the effectiveness of retention strategies deployed for high-risk segments, and loop this feedback into model retraining cycles.